EBZebra/docs/edge/source/guide/printingGuide.md

 # Printing
 ## Overview
-RhoMobile Suite 5.3 permits printing via Bluetooth and Wi-Fi from mobile devices running Android, iOS and Windows Mobile/CE. **New in version 5.3 is the ability to print via USB to Windows Mobile/CE devices**, building on similar support for Android devices introduced in 5.1.
+Enterprise Browser 1.3 permits printing via Bluetooth and Wi-Fi from mobile devices running Android, iOS and Windows Mobile/CE. **New in version 1.3 is the ability to print via USB to Windows Mobile/CE devices**, building on similar support for Android devices introduced in 1.3.

-To facilite USB printing, the RhoMobile printing API now includes the `CONNECTION_TYPE_USB` parameter.
+To facilite USB printing, the Enterprise Browser printing API now includes the `CONNECTION_TYPE_USB` parameter.
 The API is otherwise unchanged, and operates in the same way as in prior editions.
 To print via USB, the Zebra device must be connected with a USB "On-The-Go" (OTG) cable or adapter to one of [Zebra's supported printers](#zebra-printers-with-usb-printing).
 Android and Windows Mobile/CE printing is supported via direct USB OTG connection or through a cradle with OTG adapter.
 Windows Mobile/CE devices also must be in 'Host Mode,' which is found under USB Config in the Settings panel.

-This guide is designed to provide an overview of the steps necessary to enable printing in a RhoMobile application.
+This guide is designed to provide an overview of the steps necessary to enable printing in an Enterprise Browser application.
 Where appropriate, it contains links to details for the calls, methods, parameters, constants and other specifics necessary to build your application using the Zebra printing APIs.

 ## 1- Enable Print APIs
-The [RhoMobile APIs](apisummary) provide two APIs for printing.
-The [Printing](../api/printing) API is a parent class that defines common class attributes that specific printer-type APIs will inherit.
-The [PrintingZebra](../api/printingzebra) API is the printer-type API for Zebra printers.
+Enterprise Browser provides two APIs for printing.
+The [Printing API](../api/printing) is a parent class that defines common class attributes that specific printer-type APIs will inherit.
+The [PrintingZebra API](../api/printingzebra) is the printer-type API for Zebra printers.

-**To enable printing in your application, your `build.yml` must include both of these extensions**.
+**To enable printing in your application, your `build.yml` must i`nclude both of these extensions**.

 Example `build.yml` command: